chengjianhui2001/Quantum-Mechanics/README.md

-# Welcome to Quantum Physics 🌌
+# Welcome to Quantum Mechanics 🌌

 This is a static web page dedicated to introducing the fascinating world of quantum physics.